mdbootstrap/bootstrap-hover-dropdown/README.md

 **Important:** Bootstrap relies on styles associated with the class `.dropdown-toggle` (for stuff like the caret color), and it is recommended you leave that class alone.

+### Contributions

+[Mattia Larentis](https://github.com/nostalgiaz) helped me with the idea for the data-attributes and doing the options via an object.

 ### Me

 Follow me on Twitter: [@CWSpear](https://twitter.com/CWSpear) or check out my [blog](http://cameronspear.com/blog/).